jordanf2001/brain-dynamics-psilocybin/README.md

 ### Current focus:

-Current workflow validation is based on one pilot resting-state run from sub-PC001 (control participant; no 8-week meditation training), ses-01, task-rest, run-1 (resting state).
+The current workflow has been validated on one pilot resting-state run from `sub-PC001`, a control participant without 8-week meditation training (`ses-01`, `task-rest`, `run-1`).

 ```mermaid
 flowchart TD